If you can’t pay your personal debts and you don’t feel that any other form of relief is suitable, the ultimate solution is bankruptcy.

 What happens to your assets?

-Upon your bankruptcy your assets including your house, income and bank accounts must be provided to your trustee.
+Upon filing for bankruptcy, your assets, including your house, income, and bank accounts, must be provided to your trustee.
 They’ll decide whether to sell or retain them.
-Whilst you’re allowed to hold on to tools, essential household items and money to live on, other non-essential items are sold to release funds to clear your debt.
+While you’re allowed to hold on to tools, essential household items, and money to live on, other non-essential items are sold to release funds to clear your debt.

 Restrictions